Recently, I was invited to deliver the Vote of Thanks on behalf of the under- and post-graduates at our graduation ceremony.

 In the end, what I discovered is that usually the main focus is on students thanking their lecturers, tutors, families and friends for supporting them through their degree.
 All very important, yes.

-I also wanted to thank all of those bachelors, doctorate, masters, graduate certificate and diploma recipients for choosing to help shape the future and lead within our classrooms and schools.
+I also needed to thank all of those bachelors, doctorate, masters, graduate certificate and diploma recipients for choosing to help shape the future and lead within our classrooms and schools.

-I wanted to inspire and remind every single person there that teaching and education is awesome, incredible and life changing.
+Truth be told, I wanted to remind every single person there that teaching and education is awesome, incredible and life changing.